Have Fun Away from the Lake

 Nearby towns include historic Louisa County, Orange, Culpeper, Spotsylvania and Fredericksburg, all located within a 30-minute drive of Lake Anna.
 Each of these towns have a great selection of shopping and tourist attractions that are certainly worth exploring.

-Lake Anna is steeped in Civil War and American history.
+Lake Anna is steeped in American history.
 The most notable historical events include the Battle of Chancellorsville in Spotsylvania, which resulted in more casualties than any other engagement ever fought on Virginia soil, including the wounding of General Thomas “Stonewall” Jackson.

-Be sure to visit the site of the May 1864 Battle of Spotsylvania Courthouse.
-45-minute guided walking tours are offered, featuring the “Bloody Angle” where the battle lasted two weeks and included bitter hand-to-hand combat between the soldiers.
+Be sure to visit the site of the May 1886 Battle of Spotsylvania Courthouse.
+Offered are 45-minute walking tours featuring the “Bloody Angle” where the battle lasted two weeks and included bitter hand-to-hand combat between soldiers.
 This was a continuation of the nearby Battle of the Wilderness.
 These are just two of the battlefield areas that are easily accessible in our area.
-With many notable figures who were born and lived in our area, there is an extensive list of further historic sites that could fill your entire vacation.
+With many notable figures who were born and lived in the area, there is an extensive list of even more historic sites that you’d be able to fill your entire vacation with if you wanted.

 Click here to read more about historic attractions near Lake Anna.